LOVDnl/LOVD3/tests/readme.txt

  * LEIDEN OPEN VARIATION DATABASE (LOVD)
  *
  * Created     : 2015-02-10
- * Modified    : 2015-02-17
+ * Modified    : 2016-02-10
- * For LOVD    : 3.0-13
+ * For LOVD    : 3.0-15
  *
  *************************/

 This is the procedure to make and run test with selenium and phpunit.

+/*
+ * Quick start local:
+ */
+ Run composer install in your project folder.
+ Run convert_selenium_to_phpunit.sh --projectfolder="your project folder"
+ Run run_phptest.sh to run all tests
+ Check "you project folder"/tests/test_results/test_overview.php".
+ To see the test results.

 /***************************
  * Overview and IMPORTENT remarks
  ***************************/
-Make your tests with the Selenium add-on in Firefox..
-Modify the tests only in the Selenium add-on in Firefox and not in the php files.
+Make your tests with the Selenium add-on in Firefox.
+And export them to PHP (phpunit) You can change the tests in the php files, but you can not convert them back to selenium tests.

 Directory structure:
     -tests
 	-bash_scripts (contains scripts to convert and run tests.)
 	-phpunit_selenium (contains phpunit tests.
-Do not modify these files, the are generated.)
+This folder is empty in github, the files are generated with the convert_selenium_to_phpunit.sh script.)
 	-selenium_tests (contains the Selenium test suites, these files you can modify in Selenium.)
-	    -setupscript.php (is copied to all new classes) -(folders with test of the testsuites.)
+	    -setupscript.php (is copied to all new classes) -(folders with testcases.
+The test cases are the selenium files and the php files.
+Appart from the extension the exported php should have the same name as the corresponding selenium testcase.)
-	-test_data_files (data files used in the tests.)
+	-test_data_files (data files used in the tests.
+For example the lovd-import files) -test_results
-	-test_results
 	    -error_screenshots (screenshots are created and stored here when an error occurs during a test.)
 	    -reports (xml phpunit reports are stored here.)
 	    -test_overview.php (page with overview of all tests done.)
 	    -tests_results.php (page with details on the test results, can only opened via test_overview.php.)
+        -travis
+            -setup
+                Files necessary for Travis CI
+            -tests
+                Tests to test if travis works.

 Assumptions:
-    -The "tests" and "src" folder must both be in the folder "trunk" -"svn" must be the highest internet folder, you can do this with a link.
+    -The "tests" and "src" folder must both be in a project folder
-	Examples
-	    The following directory structures are fine:
-	    -www/svn/trunk
-	    -www/svn/LOVD3/trunk
-	    -www/svn/LOVD3test/trunk
-	    -home/user/svn/trunk (with a soft link of svn to www.)

 /*******************
  * Convert Selenium php files to PHPUnit files
  ************************/
 Before you can run the test you must do a conversion, also when no changes are made to the tests.
 The conversion script not only converts selenium php export files to phpunit files, but adjust the directory references in the files depending on where you installed you LOVD.
 So, unless your LOVD installation is installed in "www/svn/LOVD3/trunk", you must run the script "convert_selenium_to_phpunit.sh" first.

+The convert_selenium_to_phpunit.sh requires input for parameter --projectfolder This is the project folder relative to the localhost.

+Examples local:
+    -www/svn/trunk --> --projectfolder=svn/trunk
+    -www/svn/LOVD3/trunk --> --projectfolder=svn/LOVD3/trunk
+Examples for travis:
+    use the only projectname, the githubaccount wil be the root of localhost -->  --projectfolder=LOVD3

 When everything converted fine, the script will output some overview data (number of test, classes etc).
 The errors and warnings which can occur when something is not okey, are self-explanatory.